Introduction

 Turbulators are helpful not only at very low Reynolds numbers - even on full scale sailplanes turbulators are widely used to improve their performance.
 The figure below shows the results of a numerical study to find the optimum turbulator position on the MH 24 pylon racing airfoil, which operates at Reynolds numbers around 1 Million.

-drag coefficient of MH 24 vs. turbulator position.
+Calculated drag coefficient of the MH 24 for different

 A typical mechanical turbulator consists of a strip of tape, attached to the wing surface.
 The chordwise position of the strip is depending on the airfoil shape.
 Of course it must be located in front of any laminar separation.
 The combined polar diagrams used on the airfoil data pages also contain the transition location, which can be considered the maximum downstream position of a turbulator; to be effective, a turbulator should be located 5 to 10% of the cord before this location.
 The polar diagram below shows, how to find an initial location for experiments.